lukso-network/LIPs/CONTRIBUTING.md

 One or multiple editors will manually review the first PR for a new LSP and assign it a number before merging it.

 When you believe your LIP is mature and ready to progress past the draft phase, you should do open a PR changing the state of your LIP to 'Final'.
-An editor will review your draft and ask if anyone objects to its being finalised.
+An editor will review your draft and ask if anyone objects to it being finalised.
 If the editor decides there is no rough consensus - for instance, because contributors point out significant issues with the LIP - they may close the PR and request that you fix the issues in the draft before trying again.